A Theory of Consciousness from a Materialistic Point of View

 That feeling of love for someone special is the association of serotonin when you think about them, it is an easing of tension in your muscles (unless it is a first date).

-Feelings, along with the environment they are experienced in, convey an immense amount of information.
+Feelings, along with the environment they are experienced in, convey an immense amount of information when compared to conveying every minute aspect of the situation.

-Feelings are the physiological response associated with an experience, in memories, our present or our thoughts about the future, as learned from what we find salient in our memories/past experiences.
+Feelings are the physiological response associated with an experience, memories, our present or our predictions about the future, as learned from what we find salient in our memories/past experiences.

 Salience